agraef/pd-remote/README.md

 (require 'pd-remote)
 ~~~

-This autoloads Faust and Lua mode and adds some convenient keybindings.
-You can also change these as needed by editing your local copy of pd-remote.el accordingly.
+This also loads Faust and Lua mode and adds some convenient keybindings.
+(You can also change these as needed by editing your local copy of pd-remote.el.)

 #### Emacs newbies: Notes for manual installation